cockroachdb/docs/v21.1/show-backup.md

 The path format is `<year>/<month>/<day>-<timestamp>`.

 ### View a list of the full and incremental backups in a specific full backup subdirectory

+To view a list of the [full](take-full-and-incremental-backups.html#full-backups) and [incremental](take-full-and-incremental-backups.html#incremental-backups) backups in a specific subdirectory, use the following command:

 {% include copy-clipboard.html %}
 ~~~ sql